ARCHER2-HPC/archer2-docs/docs/faq/index.md

 **Q.** What is happening to data on `/home` on ARCHER and how can I access it from ARCHER2?

-**A.** Once the ARCHER Service has disabled user access, the systems team will then complete a final copy of the ARCHER `/home` data.
+**A.** Our systems team have completed the final copy of the ARCHER `/home` filesystem and this is now available on ARCHER2.

-Once the final copy is complete, it will be made available on ARCHER2 and you will be able to access it.
-To access this data seamlessly from ARCHER2, you should have the same username that you had on ARCHER when the data was created.
-Further details on how to access this data will be provided once the data is available on ARCHER2.

-The systems team have taken an initial copy of the data and are performing regular top-ups.
-We request that only necessary changes to the `/home` directory structure are made at this time as this will reduce the duration of the final copy of the data.

-We hope to have the ARCHER `/home` data available on ARCHER2 within a few days but this will depend on changes made to `/home` before the final copy.

-Please ensure that you have transferred any data that you immediately require on ARCHER2.
-More information is available in the [Data Migration guide](https://docs.archer2.ac.uk/archer-migration/data-migration/).
+If your home directory on ARCHER was: <br>&nbsp;&nbsp;&nbsp;&nbsp;
+      `/home/[project]/[group]/[username]`

+Then this data should be available on ARCHER2 at:<br>&nbsp;&nbsp;&nbsp;&nbsp;
+      `/home/archer-home-backup/[project]/[group]/[username]`

+This data is read-only and cannot be edited.

+You should be able to read the data provided you requested the same username and the same project when creating your ARCHER2 account.

+If this is not the case and you still need some of this data please contact the Service Desk, [support@archer2.ac.uk](mailto:support@archer2.ac.uk).

+This backup will not be retained indefinitely so please copy any files you need to your ARCHER2 home directory as soon as you can.

 ### ARCHER /work Data